!!Con logo

 • Read pronoun badges!
 It’s impossible to know what pronouns somebody uses just by looking at them.
 Let them tell you.

-• Write your pronoun badge!
+• Consider putting your pronouns on your badge, if you’re comfortable doing so!
 Even if you think your pronouns are “obvious” by looking at you, you should write yours down, too!
-(In the !!Con Online world, we put the pronouns that we’d rather be called by in our Discord name tags, but when we return to in-person !!Cons, we offer space on badges to write down preferred pronouns!)
+(In the !!Con Online world, we put the pronouns that we’d rather be called by in our Discord profiles, and for in-person attendees, we offer space on badges to write down pronouns!)

 • Assume that all your fellow conference-goers are technical!
 No matter whether people do or don’t look like someone that you often see at a conference, everybody at !!Con is here for the love of computing.